mongodb/specifications/source/crud/bulk-write.md

 [DRIVERS-450](https://jira.mongodb.org/browse/DRIVERS-450) introduced a requirement that drivers only send a value for `bypassDocumentValidation` in the `insert` command if it was specified as true.
 The original motivation for this change is not documented.
-Conversely, this specification requires that drivers send `bypassDocumentValidation` if it is set by the user, regardless of its value.
+Conversely, this specification requires that drivers send `bypassDocumentValidation` in the `bulkWrite` command if it is set by the user in `BulkWriteOptions`, regardless of its value.

 Explicitly defining `bypassDocumentValidation: false` aligns with the server's default to perform schema validation and thus has no effect.
 However, checking the value of an option that the user